Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## TODO

+* Should be error if upstream hostname set but not port (and vice versa)?
+* put region selector in connect tab -- use msDropdown as a drop-up, resurrect previous code
+* Make checkboxes in settings bigger and more colourful.

 * More elaborate connection animation?
 * Automation: Switch to VS2013.
 * Add message that shows when slow to connect providing download email and URL.

-* UI feedback from user:
-  - Make checkboxes in settings bigger and more colourful.
-  - put region selector in connect tab; people will feel like they're doing something

 ## Longer-term TODO